PythonRSAS/pythonrsas.github.io/_posts/2018-8-08-11-Interpretable-AI-XAI.md

 So, yes, machine learning is powerful leveraging computing power and data.
 But then, why should anyone just accept black boxes and expect less from the ML/AI models?

-For low-consequence machine learning models or those that we find to be the best option such as those used in postal code sorting, image recognition, explanation is not necessary as long as we know that the algorithms are working as demonstrated.
-Blackboxes are fine.
+For low-consequence machine learning models or those that we find to be the best option such as those used in postal code sorting, image recognition, explanation is not necessary as long as we know that the algorithms are working as demonstrated--Blackboxes are fine.

 However, in many context, especially those with high stake especially involving people, such as health care/medicine, financial industry, and the military, to be able to interprete model output is as important as the model.